dop14/monkmode/README.md

 <h2>What Are Focus Periods</h2>

 Focus periods are the core of deep work.
 When you first run monkmode, the default focus period is called "pomodoro".
-The pomodoro method is one of the most well-known focus techniques: it divides work into 25-minute focus sessions followed by 5-minute breaks.
+The pomodoro method is one of the most popular focus techniques: it divides work into 25-minute focus sessions followed by 5-minute breaks.
 After completing four focus sessions, the next break is a long break, usually around 15 minutes.

 <h3>Creating a New Focus Period</h3>